endymion1818/deliciousreverie-2023/src/pages/posts/deliverables-and-trust.md

 ---
 layout: ../../layouts/BlogLayout.astro
 title: "Deliverables and Trust"
 description: "It's vitally important to have success before you start a project-perhaps the most critical stage to have success.
 But how far should we go in order to get our clients on board?
-Should we try to "wow" clients into signoff?
+Should we try to wow clients into signoff?
 Here's why that is a bad idea."
 tags:
   - engineering
 datePublished: 2015-02-27